hdShang/arxiv-daily/docs/cs-LG/2025-09-26/papers/251003257v1-triple-bert-do-we-really-need-marl-for-order-dispatch-on-ride-sharin.md

 ---
 layout: default
-title: Triple-BERT: Do We Really Need MARL for Order Dispatch on Ride-Sharing Platforms?
+title: "Triple-BERT: Do We Really Need MARL for Order Dispatch on Ride-Sharing Platforms?"
 ---

 # Triple-BERT: Do We Really Need MARL for Order Dispatch on Ride-Sharing Platforms?